Coinbase Wallet Review 2023: What It Is And How To Use It

 THE BOTTOM LINE:

-The easy-to-use Coinbase wallet brings support for Ethereum-based tokens and Solana in a convenient Chrome extension.
-The mobile app adds support for Bitcoin and several other popular cryptocurrencies.
-I found Coinbase wallet to be a good fit and offer a similar feel for those coming from the Coinbase exchange with a mix of assets, including Bitcoin, Ethereum, Solana, and NFTs.
-I thought Coinbase wallet could use a bit of polish in a few UI areas, however.
+The easy-to-use Coinbase Wallet brings support for Ethereum-based tokens, Bitcoin, Solana, Dogecoin, and Litecoin in a convenient mobile app on iOS and Android, and browser extension on Chrome and Brave.
+I found Coinbase Wallet to be a good fit and offer a similar feel for those coming from the Coinbase exchange with a mix of assets, including Bitcoin, Ethereum, Solana, and NFTs.
+I thought Coinbase Wallet could use a bit of polish in a few UI areas, however.

 Pros